Contact Details:

 Everyone is very welcome - old or young, church member or not, faith or no faith - whether you are an experienced crafter or a complete beginner.
 Pass on your skills or learn new ones, Knit/crochet/sew items for charity - or maybe bring along your own project.
 Just come along and enjoy a cuppa and chat while you work.
 Click here for more information.

-Open Door: Copies of our March 2024 newsletter are now available in Church.
+Open Door: Copies of our April 2024 newsletter are now available in Church.
 Please leave your details here if you wish to receive the Newsletter by email into your personal inbox.

 It can also be read online by clicking here.